radar/ryanbigg.com/_posts/2020-01-19-getting-started-with-rails-extended-edition.markdown

 ```

 There isn't much to this file - but note that the `Article` class inherits from
-`ApplicationRecord`. `ApplicationRecord` inherits from `ActiveRecord::Base`
-which supplies a great deal of functionality to your Rails models for free,
+`ApplicationRecord`. `ApplicationRecord` inherits from `ActiveRecord::Base` which supplies a great deal of functionality to your Rails models for free.
+We've used some of this already: `Article.new`, `Article.all`, `Article.find` and so on.
-including basic database CRUD (Create, Read, Update, Destroy) operations, data
-validation, as well as sophisticated search support and the ability to relate
-multiple models to one another.

-Rails includes methods to help you validate the data that you send to models.
+One of these pieces of functionality is that Active Record includes methods to help you validate the data that you send to models and it's easy to use.

-Open the `app/models/article.rb` file and edit it:
+Open the `app/models/article.rb` file and edit it to this:

 ```ruby
 class Article < ApplicationRecord